tivac/modular-css/README.md

 ### Composition

 Selector limitations mean that it's difficult to use complicated selectors, so to enable building anything of complexity you can compose selectors.
+These compositions can be within a file or even pull in classes defined in other files.

 ```css
 /* styles.css */